 The bold glass-tiled façade is surprisingly harmonious.
 It speaks the language of a typical terraced house: brick-laid in stretcher bond and framed with window moldings that reference the stepped-gable house from 1707 further down the street.

-The project optimizes the living potential of this very complex location through its structure, layout, and thoughtful relationship with its surroundings.
+The project tries to optimise the living potential of this very complex location through its structure, layout, and thoughtful relationship with its surroundings.

 CREDITS